gauravkumar37/hadoop-twitter/README.md

 Hadoop &amp; BigData magic applied on tweets
 --------------------------------------------

-Hadoop Twitter Analytics aims to develop a solution for analysing tweets using Haddop & its ecosystem.
+Hadoop Twitter Analytics aims to develop a solution for analysing tweets using Hadoop & its ecosystem.
 This project currently contains fetching the Twitter IDs of those users whose statuses have been retweeted the most by the user whose tweets are being analyzed.
-Multiple analytics will continue to be added as I work on developing this project.
+More analytics will continue to be added as I work on developing this project.
 You are very welcome to join me in this endeavour.

 Getting Started
 ---------------